JimLynchCodes/Triplex-Testing-Guidebook/README.md

 <div name="All the Browsers in All the Land"></div>
 ### All the Browsers in All the Land
 All the Browsers in All the Land
+One amazing tool that is available to you is Sauce Labs.
+This is a service that you can hook into right from your configuration files that allows you to run your tests on your application code while running on a plethora of different browsers and environments (over 600)!

 <div name="Deployment"></div>